burningion/katacoda-tracing-datadog/modern-observability-in-practice/step4.md

       com.datadoghq.ad.logs: '[{"source": "python", "service": "discounts-service"}]'
 ```

-Next, let's take a closer look at _why_ and _where_ our application may be failing.
+Now that we've fully instrumented our application, let's take a closer look at _why_ and _where_ our application may be failing.